 The basic principle of Skiving Roller Burnishing is where the skiving tool (a modified floating reamer) produces a geometrically true round bore, a prerequisite for successful roller burnishing.
-To date, this process has proven to be the fastest method of ID finishing of seamless or DOM tubing, with average rates of metal removal of 2540 mm up to 3810 mm (100″ to 150″) per minute.
-Due to certain industry demand, the Skiving/Roller Burnishing tool assembly has become a combination Reaming/Skiving/Roller Burnishing tool assembly, capable of removing up to as much as 6.35 mm (.250”) total stock removal in one operation.
+In addition, this process has proven to be the fastest method of ID finishing of seamless or DOM tubing, with average rates of metal removal of 2540 mm up to 3810 mm (100″ to 150″) per minute.
+Due to certain industry demands, the Skiving/Roller Burnishing tool assembly has become a combination of Reaming/Skiving/Roller Burnishing tool assembly.
+Also, capable of removing up to as much as 6.35 mm (.250”) total stock removal in one operation.

 Consider these unique advantages BTA Heller Indexable Skiving/Roller Burnishing Tools: